jordanjambazov/jordanjambazov.com/_posts/2022-03-12-fibank-connector.markdown

 - One cannot filter by transaction type, party, etc
 - The platform doesn't provide capabilities to export all transactions to a machine-readable format
 - By reverse-engineering their API, I realized it provides valuable information not visible in their UI
-- The connector would allow me to further enrich the payload of the transactions and adapt them to my needs
+- The connector would allow me to further enrich the transaction payload and adapt it to my needs

 ## Reverse-engineering the authentication